Andrew Left: Evergrande Group and Market Misconduct Tribunal sanction

-In 2012, the Hong Kong Securities and Futures Commission commenced proceedings in the Market Misconduct Tribunal against Left, contending that he had spread false and misleading information about Evergrande Group in a report published that year on Citron Research’s website.
+In 2012, the Hong Kong Securities and Futures Commission commenced proceedings in the Market Misconduct Tribunal against Left, contending that he had spread false and misleading information about Evergrande Group in a report published that year on Citron Research's website.
 In that report, Left had alleged that Evergrande was insolvent and had consistently presented fraudulent information to the investing public.

-In 2016, the Hong Kong Market Misconduct Tribunal (chaired by Mr Justice Michael Hartmann) found that Left was culpable of market misconduct by publishing claims about Evergrande Group that were "false and/or misleading as to material facts or through the omission of material facts".
+In 2016, the Hong Kong Market Misconduct Tribunal (chaired by Justice Michael Hartmann) found that Left was culpable of market misconduct by publishing claims about Evergrande Group that were "false and/or misleading as to material facts or through the omission of material facts".
 Left was banned from trading for five years, ordered to repay around HK$1.6 million in trading profits and about HK$4 million in legal costs and expenses incurred by the SFC, and would face criminal prosecution if he breaks Hong Kong market misconduct rules again.

 In 2019, the Hong Kong Court of Appeal dismissed Left's appeal against the decision of the Market Misconduct Tribunal.
 The Court of Appeal dismissed Left's application for leave to appeal to the Court of Final Appeal.
 On 8 July 2020, the Court of Final Appeal also dismissed Left's application for leave to appeal.

-In 2021, Left’s claims were shown to be correct as the Evergrande Group signaled that they will not be able to pay off the interest on $300 billion in liabilities, sparking a global market sell-off.
-Despite being correct, Left was quoted as saying "I am not vindicated because I'm still banned."
+In 2021, Left's claims were shown to be correct as the Evergrande Group signaled that they will not be able to pay off the interest on $300 billion in liabilities, sparking a global market sell-off.
+Left was quoted as saying "I am not vindicated because I'm still banned."

+Legal cases

+DOJ criminal indictment 2024

+On July 25, 2024, prosecutors with the United States Department of Justice issued a 19-count criminal indictment against Left charging securities fraud and lying to federal investigators.
+Left allegedly took contrary trading positions to his public recommendations to reap quick profits off the stocks he promoted through Citron.

+SEC civil lawsuit 2024

+On July 26, 2024, the U.S. Securities and Exchange Commission (SEC) filed a civil lawsuit against Andrew Left and Citron Capital, alleging fraud and illegal manipulation of the stock market.
+According to the SEC complaint, he allegedly engaged in a scheme that involved making public recommendations contrary to his private trading positions which netted him $20-million in illicit gains between 2018 and 2023.
+The SEC also accused that Left shared his planned announcements with at least two hedge funds in advance, receiving a portion of their trading profits in return.

+In a response to the SEC allegations against his client, Left's lawyer said "You have no duty to the market to disclose your private trading intentions."

 Personal life

 Left has four children, two from his previous marriage.
 Left is married to his wife, Stephanie.
+He lives in Boca Raton, Florida.